sjemens/qsqlcipher-qt5/README.md

 cd qsqlcipher-qt5
 mkdir -p build && cd build
 qmake ../qsqlcipher.pro CONFIG+=system-sqlcipher
-# Or if the sqlcipher library was not built with the ENABLE_COLUMN_METADATA macro
-# defined, disable it also for qsqlcipher.
-Replace the above qmake command with
-# qmake ../qsqlcipher.pro  CONFIG+=system-sqlcipher DEFINES+=DISABLE_COLUMN_METADATA
 make
 make install  # most propably with sudo
 ```

-Note: To check if the sqlcipher library was compiled with ENABLE_COLUMN_METADATA use
- PRAGMA compile_options;

 ## Building and running the tests